ckjoon/cs3251-PA2/README.md

 Super basics: run client as "python3 FTA-client.py" and server as "python3 FTA-server.py".
 Then execute commands required in the assignment.

+# UPDATE from 11/25/2016
+* Not implemented: listening to commands on server; closing connection doesn't work very well, but it does close connection on the client side (albeit not gracefully most of the time); groundwork for the server-side commands is done in code, but we ran out of time while figuring out multithreading needed in order to listen to commands on the server side.
+Does not support more than one connection at a time.
+* Working: everything else from the rubric; most of the errors on the user side were handled.
+* Extra credit claims: bi-directional data transfer + put (implemented as POST) command.
+* We profoundly apologize beforehand, but we ran out of time while working on this homework, and since we prioritized features/code, we didn't provide sample output.

+# How to start
+* Client: "python3 FTA_client.py -s 172.17.0.3 -p 8591 -d" and then simply utilize any of the commands below
+* Server: "python3 FTA_server.py -p 8591 -d"

 # FTA Server
 ● Command-line: FTA-server X